 The big split

 In our timeline, 2005 was a watershed year for me, my career in the world of web development was stagnating, I'd spent the previous two years working at print shop in Hull and although we did build websites and as the only web developer in the company, I was the one who did that, running a print-shop mainly consisted of - funnily enough - printing things.
 I actually enjoyed my time there and even in this timeline, I may have moved down a different path, had it not closed down in 2005.
 At this point, I realised that my career as a web developer was not likely to lead very far if I remained in Hull.
 So I decided to leave.

 Hull had a low barrier to entry for a lot of things, web development was no exception but other cities would not be as forgiving, so I decided that to bolster my experience, I needed a degree.
 I went to university to study web development.
-Ultimately the friends I made at university and my desire to leave my hometown created a rift in my relationship with Sarah and eventually caused us to break up.
+Ultimately the social group I formed at university and my desire to leave my hometown created a rift in my relationship with Sarah and eventually caused us to break up.